 Studies Related to Parkinson’s Disease

 A 2003 Chinese study treated 30 patients with Parkinson’s disease with intranasal low-level laser light.
 Researchers treated the patients with the therapy 30 minutes a day over the span of 10 days.
 Surprisingly, 31 out of the 36 patients (89%) showed improvement in their Parkinson’s symptoms.
-10 of them saw significant improvements, while the remaining 21 saw mild development.
+Ten of them saw significant improvements, while the remaining 21 saw mild development.

 At 83, Henry’s Alzheimer’s disease made him really forgetful, confused, and sometimes aggressive.
-However, after undergoing internasal laser light therapy through a VieLight device, within a month, his aggression problem subsided.
+After undergoing internasal laser light therapy through a VieLight device, within a month, his aggression problem subsided.
 Surprisingly, Henry started sending his daughter emails again.
 This shocked his family because he hadn’t been using a computer for a long time.
 Eventually, he started sending longer emails and became curious about using a computer again.
 Henry, to his family’s delight, also became healthier and more lively.

 Henry speaks Dutch and English.
 As his disease progressed, he reverted back to speaking just his first language, Dutch.
 In an even more shocking development, Henry started speaking English again after using the VieLight.
 This showed a radical improvement in his cognitive function, an indication of clearer thinking.